Setting Boundaries

 Deciding on your response

-While you cannot prevent others from crossing your boundaries, you can decide what you will do next time it happens.
+While you cannot prevent others from crossing your boundaries, you can decide what you will do the next time it happens.
 Having a prepared response helps you to keep calm and stay in control.

 Sometimes telling the person your boundary is enough to prevent it from happening again.
-This approach works if both are mature and value the relationship.
-However, sometimes the other person is unable or unwilling and continues to cross your boundary.
-Then you may have to use a verbal or physical response.
+This approach works if both parties are mature and value the relationship.
+However, sometimes the other person continues to cross your boundary.

 “I have many deadlines to meet and don’t have the time or energy to help you out.
 If you keep asking me to help I’m afraid I will have to start ignoring your requests.”
-(Or you may have to avoid this person by finding another place to work where she cannot find you.)

 Many of us find such responses confrontational and so avoid setting boundaries until we’re near breaking point.
 By that time our responses come across as anger or sarcasm.
 Or we stonewall and avoid the person altogether and lose a friendship.

-10 Responses to “Setting Boundaries”
+10 replies on “Setting Boundaries”

 Hi Daphne .. good to see you again .. it’s better to be prepared than to be taken by surprise and ready with your response.